Gay valedictorian delivered speech through megaphone after it was rejected by Catholic school

-CINCINNATI - A gay valedictorian was told he couldn't speak at his high school graduation because the local Catholic diocese disagreed with the content of his speech.
+A gay valedictorian from Holy Cross High School in Covington, Kentucky was told he couldn't speak at his high school graduation because the local Catholic diocese disagreed with the content of his speech.

-Rather, Christian Bales, 18, gave his speech on a megaphone Friday outside the ceremony in Crestview Hills, Kentucky.
+Rather, Christian Bales, 18, gave his speech on a megaphone outside the ceremony Friday.
 His words focused on the activism of young people, including a reference to the students from Parkland, Florida's Marjory Stoneman Douglas High School calling for an end to gun violence.

 Bales, who is openly gay, said he had already agreed to conform to a dress code for the event.